Cantera/cantera-website/pages/tutorials/yaml/yaml-format.rst

    composition: {H: 2, C: 1, O: 1}

-In the block style, each key is written on a new line, followed by a colon.
+In the **block style**, each key is written on a new line, followed by a colon.
 The value can be placed either on the same line, or on the following line, indented one level: